 After acceptance of the Thesis Proposal by the Graduate Studies Committee, all members of the Supervisory Committee should maintain contact either electronically or through meetings with the student on a regular basis so that advice can be given, concerns discussed, solutions reached in common accord.

-It is the duty of the Senior Supervisor to arrange these encounters and to make sure that the final plan and the methodology for the thesis are agreed upon by all involved in the supervision.
+It is the duty of the Supervisor to arrange these encounters and to make sure that the final plan and the methodology for the thesis are agreed upon by all involved in the supervision.

 When the student reaches the final stages of the thesis, during the last semester, usually devoted to final corrections, meetings continue to take place with all members of the Supervisory Committee on a regular basis.